 Booking.com Sustainability Team

 The core of our CSR activity was driven by our largest global business, Booking.com, with a focus on sustainable travel so that future travelers can continue to encounter a world full of destinations still worth exploring.

 There is only one earth.
 As a company that encourages people to experience the unique places the world has to offer, we are acutely aware that we must model environmental stewardship and responsibility at every turn — starting with our own business.
 As an internet company that provides online travel and related services in more than 230 countries and territories around the world, which is powered by 17 major data centers, we focus on mitigating the environmental impact of our businesses through decreasing energy use and emissions.

 2018 ENERGY USE

 TOTAL ENERGY CONSUMPTION (MWh)

-Five (38%) members on the Booking Holdings’ Board of Directors are women.
+Five members of the Booking Holdings Board of Directors are women.

-In 2018, 50% of the brand CFOs across the company were women.
+of the brand CFOs across the company are women

-Our company has governance practices and policies in place to ensure business conduct and performance aligns with the interests and expectations of stockholders and other stakeholders.
+We have governance practices and policies in place to ensure that our business conduct and performance aligns with the interests and expectations of stockholders and other stakeholders.